How to Apply for Aid

 Step 2: Start the Application Process

 If you are an incoming freshman, begin the financial aid application process by completing your CSS PROFILE® on the College Board website.
-By completing this profile, you will be automatically considered for all Stevens undergraduate grants and scholarships for which you are eligible.
+The CSS PROFILE® is required in order to be reviewed for institutional need based aid.
 Remember to designate Stevens Institute of Technology as the recipient of your CSS PROFILE® information by using our CSS school code: 2819.

-The deadline to submit your CSS Profile is February 15.
-(For Early Decision I applicants, the CSS Profile deadline is December 1 and for Early Decision II applicants, the deadline is January 15.)
+The deadline to submit your CSS Profile is February 1.
+(For Early Action applicants, the CSS profile deadline is December 1, for Early Decision I applicants, the CSS Profile deadline is December 1 and for Early Decision II applicants, the deadline is January 5).

 Only prospective incoming students need to complete this step.
 If you are a returning student or graduate student, move on to Step 3.